-CFO Transformation Agent Architecture
+CFO Transformation Agent (CFO‑TA): Sponsor‑Side Execution Model

 The First Instantiation of the Governed Process Intelligence Architecture